hageyahhoo/Agile2020/Agile2020.md

 ### RETROSPECTIVE
-We expanded our activities toward engineering management improvement based on decision makers' demands.
+We expanded our activities toward engineering management improvement based on decision-makers' demands.
 Additionally, we experimented new ideas like Learning Session and utilizing Test Automation for resiliency.
 Through these activities, we have been redefining our goals and responsibilities based on continuous experiments to contribute to our business.
 We can say we transformed us as a team of "Transformational Leaders".
 <br />
 <br />
 <br />